David G. Burnet: Texas empresario

-After a failed venture with Milam, the Western Colonization and Mining Company, in 1827 Burnet traveled with Lorenzo de Zavala and Joseph Vehlein to the Coahuila y Tejas state capitol, Saltillo.
+After a failed venture with Milam, the Western Colonization and Mining Company, in 1827, Burnet traveled with Lorenzo de Zavala and Joseph Vehlein to the Coahuila y Tejas state capitol, Saltillo.
 The men applied for grants as empresarios under the General Colonization Law of 1824.
 Burnet received authorization to settle 300 families in East Texas, northwest of Nacogdoches, an area that had already been settled by the Cherokee.
 Under the terms of his grant, a married settler could purchase a league of land 4428 acre) for $200.

-Burnet returned to Ohio to recruit settlers, but was unable to entice the required number of families.
+Burnet returned to Ohio to recruit settlers but could not entice the required number of families.
 In 1828, he sold his land grant to the Galveston Bay and Texas Land Company for $12,000.
 Burnet remained in the United States for several years, and on December 8, 1830, married Hannah Estey of Morristown, New Jersey.
-At the time of their wedding he was 43 and she was 30 years old.
+At their wedding, he was 43, and she was 30 years old.

-Eager to return to Texas, Burnet and his new wife chartered the ship Call and brought with them a steam engine to operate a saw mill.
+Eager to return to Texas, Burnet and his new wife chartered the ship Call and brought a steam engine to operate a sawmill.
 A storm grounded the ship along Bolivar Point, and, to lighten the load, they were forced to discard all of Hannah's furniture and her hope chest.
-The steam engine was the only piece of cargo that was able to be saved.
+The steam engine was the only piece of cargo that could be saved.

-Burnet established his saw mill on 17 acre of land along the San Jacinto River, in an area that came to be known as Burnet's Bay.
-Under Mexican law, Burnet was entitled to an extra land grant because his saw mill provided a needed public service.
-At that time, however, the law also required settlers to convert to Roman Catholicism to receive the extra land grant.
-The devout Burnet refused, angering the Mexican authorities to the point that they cancelled his grant for operating the saw mill.
+Burnet established his sawmill on 17 acre of land along the San Jacinto River, in an area that came to be known as Burnet's Bay.
+Under Mexican law, Burnet was entitled to an extra land grant because his sawmill provided a needed public service.
+However, the law required settlers to convert to Roman Catholicism to receive the extra land grant.
+The devout Burnet refused, angering the Mexican authorities to the point that they canceled his grant for operating the sawmill.
 The mill was finally sold to Dr. Branch T. Archer at a large loss.